Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Instabilities from linearized fluctuation equations

-The physical process underlying this instability consists of the excitation of a pair of particles from the first condensate.
-This can happen when one or both particles tunnel to the second condensate, leading to an energy excess that gives them momentum.
-Note that in 0D, this is not possible due to energy \emph{and} momentum conservation.
-By symmetry, this decay occurs as the emission of atom pairs in opposite directions, i.e., twin beams with momentum $\pm \tilde k^*$.
-The pairs are produced with equal and opposite wavenumber $\pm \tilde k^*$ in each wire, a process that we will refer to $(1,1) \to (l,m)$ for two particles starting from the first condensate and produced in the wells $l$ and $m$, where $l,m =1,2$.
-Note, that in contrast to the twin beam experiment~\cite{borselli2021two}, no further selection rules apply here, such that all processes that conserve energy are allowed.
+We will refer to the processes as $(1,1) \to (l,m)$ for two particles starting from the first condensate and produced in the wells $l$ and $m$, where $l,m =1,2$.
+Note that in contrast to the twin beam experiment~\cite{borselli2021two}, no further selection rules apply here, such that all processes that conserve energy are allowed.
+Furthermore, note that in zero spatial dimensions, this is not possible due to energy \emph{and} momentum conservation.

-A simple perturbative calculation treating the tunneling term as a perturbation can help gain physical insight.
+A simple perturbative calculation treating the tunneling term as a perturbation can help gain further physical insight.
 First, let us examine more in detail the $(1,1) \to (1,2)$ process, shown in Fig.~\ref{fig:linearpeaks}$a)$.
 The dominant contribution to particle creation comes from the momentum mode satisfying the resonant condition

 which equals the sum of energies of the particles each excited in one well, given by the Bogoliubov dispersion relation for the case of a free condensate

 to the scaled difference of chemical potentials $\Delta \mu/ \mu = (\mu_1 - \mu_2)/( \mu_1 + \mu_2)$.
 The solution of Eq.~\eqref{eq:(11)to(12)} gives the resonant momentum